AlexToumayan/BerkeleyProjects/README.md

 These projects demonstrate skills in Java, procedural generation, data structure implementation, algorithm development, and more.
 They showcase a deep understanding of OOP principles, efficient memory management, and software development best practices.

-Note: The source code for these projects is proprietary and not publicly accessible.
-Please get in touch if you would like a code walkthrough or additional details on the project implementations.